Audi e-tron GT: Marketing

 In the 2019 superhero film Avengers: Endgame, Tony Stark drove a black Audi e-tron GT.
-At this time, the car was still a concept and Marvel Studios commissioned Audi to manufacture a prototype specifically for the film.
-Robert Downey Jr., who plays Tony Stark, also drove the prototype to the film’s premiere.
+At the time of filming, the car was still a concept and Marvel Studios commissioned Audi to manufacture a prototype specifically for the film.
+For this prototype, Audi developed a digitally-generated sound for the car, as the filmmakers requested that the car needed to make a sound to support the drama of the scene it appeared in.
+Robert Downey Jr., who plays Tony Stark, also drove the prototype to the film's premiere.

 As part of Audi's sponsorship of Spider-Man: Far From Home, the Audi e-tron GT concept appeared in a short film titled 'Science Fair', where Peter Parker (Tom Holland) tried to save his school science fair presentation with the help of an Audi e-tron GT concept.

-As part of the Audi e-Tron GT launch in Hong Kong, Ian Chan of MIRROR became an e-tron brand representative in Hong Kong, and the first Hong Kong artist to own an Audi e-Tron GT.
+As part of the Audi e-Tron GT launch in Hong Kong, Ian Chan of Mirror became an e-tron brand representative in Hong Kong, and the first Hong Kong artist to own an Audi e-Tron GT.

 As part of the general Audi e-Tron GT launch, fashion designer Stella McCartney, actor and producer Tom Hardy, and singer Janelle Monáe became product representatives.
 The slogan 'Future is an Attitude' was also used in the campaign.

+As part of the Audi RS e-tron GT launch in China, Audi Channel is presenting a movie-level live broadcast, and is jointly presented by Audi Yingjie Electric Power Pioneer and Audi e-tron GT Global Ambassador Nicholas Tse, Audi Yingjie Speedy Pioneer Han Han, and Sustainable Development Entrepreneur and F1 World Champion Nico Rosberg.